 - "We've not seen the lower-end 7-Series models, but the B7 and 760Li have appropriately high-end interiors.
-The wood and leather trims don't quite have the 'wow' factor of some other large luxury sedans, but nothing looks or feels out of place." -- Consumer Guide
+The wood and leather trims don't quite have the 'wow' factor of some other large luxury sedans, but nothing looks or feels out of place." -- Consumer Guide (2013)

-- "The trunk is spacious and nicely trimmed but the opening isn't particularly large." -- Consumer Guide
+- "The trunk is spacious and nicely trimmed but the opening isn't particularly large." -- Consumer Guide (2013)

 Next Steps: BMW 7-Series

-- Find low financing rates for the BMW 7-Series
+- View the best prices for the 2015 BMW 7-Series

-- See what others paid for the 2013 BMW 7-Series
+- See what others paid for the 2015 BMW 7-Series

 - See Super Luxury Cars rankings